jg-digital-media/jgdm-100DaysOfCode/work/log/round-10.md

 # R10D50: Thursday 19 January 2023

 Cleared a lot of bugs today and there are still a few more to do.
-But the PHP Conversion is online worthy.
-So tomorrow I'll blog one more time and upload my work!
+But the PHP Conversion is online worthy now.
+So tomorrow I'll blog one more time after a final check, I'll upload my work!

 + **Technologies Used** - HTML, CSS, PHP